pyccel.ast.numpyext module#

 y (TypedAstNode, optional) – The value if False.
 If y is provided, x should also be provided.

-- property condition#
+- property conditionView on GitHub#

 Boolean argument determining which value is returned

-- property is_elemental#
+- property is_elementalView on GitHub#

 Indicates whether the function should be called elementwise for an array argument